IllusionMods/IllusionFixes/README.md

-# KoikatuFixes
+# Illusion Fixes
-A collection of fixes for common issues found in Koikatu, Koikatsu Party and some other Illusion's games made in Unity.
+A collection of fixes for common issues found in Koikatu, Koikatsu Party, EmotionCreators, and AI Girl

 ## How to install
 1. Install latest BepInEx and BepisPlugins.